isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 shirt/blouse and PE T-shirt.
 The name tag must be positioned slightly above the school badge on the left side of the PE T-shirt. <br>
 a.
-Male students must wear their name tag 1cm above the chest pocket.<br>
+Male students must wear their name tag 1 cm above the chest pocket.<br>
 b.
 Female students must wear their name tags on the left side and slightly above the school crest.<br>
 c.
 For durability, sew the border of the name tag